In most of the problems we have worked on in these lab exercises,

 - Extend your

-, this function member will be reasonably complicated, so define it in the implementation file (and, of course, prototype it in the header file, in the class declaration).
+Fractionclass with a definition ofoperator*that can be used to multiply twoFractionobjects.
+When we add the code to simplifyresult, this function member will be reasonably complicated, so define it in the implementation file (and, of course, prototype it in the header file, in the class declaration).

 - Test the correctness of what you have written by uncommenting the code in the section labeled

-6. Test multiplication
+6. Test multiplicationinfractionTester.cpp.

 - Compile, link, and execute the resulting program.
 When your multiplication operation yields correct (but unsimplified) results, continue on with the following part of the lab exercise.

-The main deficiency of our implementation of operator*
+The main deficiency of our implementation of operator* is its

 inability to simplify fractions.
 That is, our